PRodriguez19/Intro-to-shell/lessons/01_the_filesystem2.md

 That `/` or root is the 'top' level.

-When you log in to a remote computer you land on one of the branches of that tree, i.e. your pre-designated "home" directory that usually has your login name as its name (e.g. `/home/rsk27`).
+When you log in to a remote computer you land on one of the branches of that tree, i.e. your pre-designated "home" directory that usually has your login name as its name (e.g. `/users/username`).

-> **Tip** - On mac OS, which is a UNIX-based OS, the root level is also "/".
->
-> **Tip** - On a windows OS, it is drive specific; "C:\" is considered the default root, but it changes to "D:/", if you are on that drive.

 ### Paths